sourabhsahu334/newsUserBackend/IMPLEMENTATION_SUMMARY.md

 ## Performance Considerations

 - **Pagination:** All endpoints use pagination to prevent loading too much data
-- **Indexes:** Recommended indexes on userId, timestamp, processType, and status
+- **Indexes:** Recommended indexes on userId, timestamp, folderId, and status
 - **Data Size:** Monitor collection size and implement retention policies if needed
 - **Query Optimization:** Filters are applied at database level for efficiency